FahadAshraf26/fej/replit.md

 This is a Next.js 12 application for restaurant menu design and management with PSD import functionality, Stripe payments, and Supabase authentication.

 ## Recent Changes (November 20, 2025)
+### Multiple PSD Import with Reordering (Latest)
+- **New Feature**: Implemented multiple PSD import where each PSD becomes a separate page in the menu
+- **Drag-and-Drop Reordering**: Added ReorderablePSDList component using react-beautiful-dnd for intuitive page ordering
+- **Two-Step Workflow**:
+  1. Upload/select multiple PSD files and arrange them in desired order
+  2. Click "Create Menu" to process files and create multi-page menu
+- **Order Preservation**: Files are processed and pages created in the exact order specified by user
+- **Components Updated**:
+  - `components/PSDImport/ReorderablePSDList.tsx` - New drag-and-drop reorderable file list
+  - `components/PSDImport/PSDImportZone.tsx` - Rewritten to support two-step workflow with reordering
+  - `components/PSDImport/PSDProcessor.tsx` - Already maintains input order through merge process

 ### Vercel to Replit Migration Completed
 - **Port Configuration**: Updated dev and start scripts to bind to 0.0.0.0:5000 for Replit compatibility
 - **Security Fixes**: Moved sensitive environment variables (Stripe, Twilio, Supabase secrets) from public `env` block to server-only `serverRuntimeConfig`